Conference 2025

 Click here for Event Registration

-Please be aware registrations will not be confirmed until your payment has been received.
 Please note there will be no refund for any cancellations received after 9th May 2025.

 Dr Claire Achmad, Chief Children's Commissioner